 By this time it should be clear to the reader that for L-tryptophan alone to be an effective sleep aid it would need to be taken alone and preferably on an empty stomach.
 Various articles are still portraying L-tryptophan supplementation and drinking a glass of milk as two equal alternatives.
 While some people may indeed feel more relaxed after drinking milk or after warm milk, this relaxation cannot to be said to have anything to do with the presence of the tryptophan amino acid in milk.
 So if you want to know whether tryptophan helps you fall asleep, you will need to take it in tablet form as a stand-alone supplement.1

 Dosage recommendations range from 500 to 1000 mg (1 gram).
 Although higher dosages may be used if needed.
 The lowest effective dose may be best due to some remaining concerns about possible harmful side effects (see below for more info).

-On November 17, 1989 the FDA and the United States Center for Disease Control issued a nationwide recall of all L-tryptophan dietary supplement products contain 100 mg or more of the substance and later expanded the recall to include a request for all products containing L-tryptophan except for some food products.
+You may have heard that tryptophan is dangerous.
+This is likely because November 17, 1989 the FDA and the United States Center for Disease Control issued a nationwide recall of all L-tryptophan dietary supplement products contain 100 mg or more of the substance and later expanded the recall to include a request for all products containing L-tryptophan except for some food products.
 Tryptophan remained off the market until 1994 and the passage of the Dietary Supplement Health and Education Act when it was allowed to be sold again as a supplement if manufactured domestically.
 However, since almost all tryptophan was imported into the US the recall effectively removed the products from the market.
 Imported products remained banned until 2005.

 Eosinophilia-Myalgia Syndrome (EMS)